Man admits to involvement in fatal Delaware County shootout with law enforcement

 Trifton Wacoche, 26, who was with Hansen and fired the shots at officers, according to prosecutors, died during the shootout near Kenwood.

-Hansen initially faced first-degree murder charges in Delaware County District Court in connection with the fatal shooting.
+Hansen initially faced a first-degree murder charge in Delaware County District Court in connection with the fatal shooting.

 The state charges were later dismissed based on the U.S. Supreme Court’s McGirt decision after Hansen challenged the state’s jurisdiction to prosecute him since Wacoche was an American Indian and the death occurred in “Indian Country,” in this case the Cherokee Nation reservation.